zeljkoobrenovic/grounded-architecture/_posts/2023-05-11-value-based-strategy.md

 <br>
 ## Creating Technology Ecosystem For Business Success

-By **embedding these principles into IT architecture**, enterprises can create a technology ecosystem directly contributing to business success.
+By **embedding these principles into IT architecture**, enterprises can create a technology ecosystem that contributes directly to business success.

 ![](assets/images/istock/iStock-2083917031.jpg)
 <div style="font-size: 70%; margin-top: -16px; color: grey; margin-bottom: 12px">
 Image by <a target="_blank" href="https://www.istockphoto.com/en/portfolio/FasaiBudkaew">Fasai Budkaew</a> from <a target="_blank" href="https://www.istockphoto.com/">iStock</a>
 </div>

-IT leaders should move beyond technical efficiency and align architectures with strategic value creation by:
+IT leaders should therefore move beyond technical efficiency alone and align architecture with value creation by:

 1. **Simplifying technology stacks** to focus on fewer impactful systems.
 2. **Enhancing customer experiences** through well-architected digital platforms.